 Learn from others

 We’re not interested in pushing people into going sober, but we love supporting people if they make that choice.
-Case in point: when one of our account managers decided to try a spell away from the booze, we offered her our blogging platform to help her focus and inspire others.
+Case in point: when one of our account managers decided to try a spell away from the booze in 2019, we offered her our blogging platform to help her focus and inspire others.

 Click here to take a look at Shani Higgs’ Sober Diaries – it’s a fun read, and full of Dry January tips.